justinborromeo/miscellaneous-programming-notes/GraphQL.md

 # GraphQL
 GraphQL is a more flexible and efficient (in terms of data and speed) way of querying for data from an API.
+Query strings are sent in the body of HTTP POST requests to APIs.
 ## Why GraphQL Instead of REST
 - It eliminates the need to hit multiple REST endpoints to get data.
 Only one query is needed for a single endpoint to get multiple pieces of data; this eliminates the combined latency involved with multiple HTTP requests executed serially.
 - Users can query specific fields of data (instead of receiving a predetermined set of information and filtering it client-side) from the API.